vibhupreetham/pdf_chatbot/README.md

-# pdf_chatbot
-Chat with your PDF using free Hugging Face embeddings and Google Gemini!
-Upload any PDF and have multi-turn conversations with it.
-Powered by LangChain, FAISS, and Streamlit — no OpenAI needed.
 # 📄 Chat with Your PDF using Gemini + Hugging Face + FAISS

 This project lets you **interact with any PDF using natural language**.